SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Everyone

 What areas of AI applications do you believe are most important at this moment?

+> [Comments]
+> Context - What areas of AI applications do you believe are most important at this moment?
+> * Colleen Pridemore: Sorry, just got lost in reading and decided to answer! lol
+>   - Vanessa Cardui: :-)
+>

 [checkbox:]